 Progynova is for use in post-menopausal women only.
 Do not take if you are pregnant or breast-feeding.

 If you become pregnant, stop taking Progynova immediately and contact your doctor.

 Driving and using machines

 There is nothing to suggest that the use of Progynova affects driving or use of machines.

-Progynova contains lactose (a type of sugar).
-If you have an intolerance to some sugars, check with your doctor before taking Progynova.
+Progynova contains lactose and sucrose (types of sugar).
+If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.